Android SDK Quickstart Guide

 📘

-We do not currently support importing of the SDK via a dependency manager such as Maven central or JCenter.
+We currently support importing of the SDK via a dependency manager such as Maven central.

 1. From the Webex Connect tenant portal menu, go to Tools > Download SDKs.